dms98/SiteRedirect2/README.md

 # SiteRedirect2
 Redirect your users to another site with Google FireBase

-It does the same thing the first version of Site Redirect (https://github.com/dms98/SiteRedirect) , but now counts the number of accesses each URL and stores the data in a Google Firebase database (https://firebase.google.com).
+It does the same thing the first version of [Site Redirect](https://github.com/dms98/SiteRedirect) , but now counts the number of accesses each URL and stores the data in a [Google Firebase Database](https://firebase.google.com).

 To work put all this files on root of your webserver.